software-patterns/workshop/projects/software-quality/0000-introduction.md

   }
 ```

+I wrote this code piecemeal, building it up bit by bit, as I
+wrote tests for new behavior.
+Had I designed the system
+deliberately and all at once, I never would have found the
+mutual recursion solution.
+My design would likely have
+been far more complicated.

+Think of what this means for us who write software.
+We all
+have, hidden somewhere within us, this latent power to
+create mechanisms whose designs exceed in simplicity and
+beauty anything our conscious minds can devise.
+If we can
+only awake this ability, and make it part of our daily work,
+the software we write will grow and flourish around us like
+a forest, called into being by a million effortless acts
+of creation.

+If I could say only one word to the programmers of the world
+to try to awake this ability in them, it would be this one:

+TEST!

+Test early, and test often.
+Test small units of code.
-Both of these examples were created using test-driven
+Both of the examples above were created using test-driven
 development.
 The experience of working on them was that I
 had only to sketch the interface and write the first test;
 the implementation blossomed out from each subsequent test I
 wrote, as if under its own internal power, like a drop of
 dye spreading and blossoming in water.

+But test-driven development is not the whole solution; by
+itself it will never create this amazing quality.
+I've
+seen it go south enough times to know that.

+Perhaps you think this is all just gee-whiz, who-cares
-I'm not sure what, if anything, you can get out of
+stuff, and indeed, I'm not really sure what anyone can get
-out-of-context code fragments like this.
-My main point is to
+from out-of-context code fragments like this.
+My main
-demonstrate that I have really had this strange experience,
+point is to demonstrate that I have really had this strange
-of discovering myself writing code that I don't know how to
+experience, of discovering myself writing code that I don't
-design.
+know how to design.

 Could the above code examples be cleaned up?
 Could they be
 locally improved?
 Certainly.
 Both are from projects on which